johnsonw6558/cyoa-project/scenarios/not-run.md

 CONGRATULATIONS!!!!!!!!!!!
-You see a hatch and enter it.
+You've successfully escaped the room!!
+You are now free!!

 [Start Over](../start.md)